Students on the Open Study Program: Whom can I contact for support?

 |Note: User IDs are blocked after 540 days of inactivity and deleted after a further six months.
 You will receive warning emails for these automatic system processes: 30 days before the deadline expires and immediately before the blocking or deletion is carried out.
 (Status: January 2023)|

 If you still wish to use the username, simply log in to AGORA within the specified period.
 This will reactivate your password and prevent it from being automatically deleted.
-If you do not remember your password, please click here.
+If you do not remember your password, please click look at this FAQ.

 |Note: Have you received the email even though you are currently active in CommSy?
 This means that you are using a different username than the one that is scheduled for deletion.
 Only usernames that have been inactive for a very long time are deleted automatically.
 If you have any questions about your existing usernames, contact agora"AT"uni-hamburg.de.|